NiteeshKumar31/Covid19_Reporting/README.md

 - Power BI

 #### Objective1
 - Datalake will be built with the following data to aid data scientists to predict the covid-19 spread and other insights of the data.
-The data lake comprises of
+The data lake comprises of information across

   1. Confirmed cases
   2. Mortality